stealth/greenday/README.md

 Corona Warn App (CWA)
 ---------------------

-*c-skills* reviewed the source of the german *Corona Warn App* that may store vaccination certificates (Version 2.3.2 as released yesterday 10/06/2021) and found that the verification part of the COSE cryptographic signatures is just missing.
+*c-skills* reviewed the source of the German *Corona Warn App* that may store vaccination certificates (Version 2.3.2 as released yesterday 10/06/2021) and found that the verification part of the COSE cryptographic signatures is just missing.
-Rather, the kotlin code just parses the COSE data as normal CBOR:
+Rather, the Kotlin code just parses the COSE data as normal CBOR:

 ```java
 package de.rki.coronawarnapp.vaccination.core.qrcode